Offshore Catering

 • Gone bad and is rotten

-The four main elements that form the foundation of effective food safety are:
+The four main elements that form the foundation of effective food safety, often called the 4 C’s of food safety, are:

 Why is food safety critical for offshore catering companies?